memeboi24/CIA-Maker-Deluxe/README.md

 Is this vibecoded?
 Im gonna be transparent here, this was based on a vibecoded template i prompted (i am not proud of that) but was recoded to fit better with what im trying to do, how much of it recoded, i forgot but i am still working to recode it to be human made instead and even now it works great imo anyways

+Can i contribute to this?
+yeah sure, if you have coding experience i'll gladly accept commits to the python code, it just has to be approved first

 I couldnt think of any other questions, if you have one, post it in issues